Do You Have Sleep Terrors or Do You Experience Other "Strange" or Unexplained Behaviors While Sleeping?

 If you are experiencing just one of the symptoms included in the list above, you should call us toll-free at 866-499-1588.
-You can use our online Appointment Request Form to schedule a confidential consultation with one of our board-certified sleep physicians.

 When you call, we will answer your questions, listen to your concerns, and / or schedule you for a confidential consultation with one of our board-certified sleep physicians who will explore the possible causes of your sleeping problem and offer you solutions for treating it.

 Don't Let Untreated Parasomnias Damage Your Quality of Life

 Parasomnias are arousal disorders that can negatively affect sufferers' lives and place them at-risk for injuring themselves or others while sleeping.
 Parasomniacs often display "bizarre" behaviors while sleeping such as: backing the car out of the driveway, leaving refrigerator doors open, acting out violently, walking into walls and doors, waking up screaming, and more.